What the Ocean Dream Diamond’s $17.3 Million Sale Proves About Natural Color Diamonds

 This orange diamond was named the ‘Harry Winston Pumpkin Diamond.’
 (Getty Images)

 “It’s an extremely rare stone,” says Max Fawcett, Christies’ Global Head of Jewelry.
-Unlike vivid pink or vivid blue diamonds, he calls the Ocean Dream a “niche fancy-colored diamond” along with orange and pure green diamonds, essentially colors that are almost unheard of.
-These niche colored diamonds, he says, appeal to a small but extremely knowledgeable group of collectors.
+Unlike vivid pink or vivid blue diamonds, he calls the Ocean Dream a “niche fancy-colored diamond,” along with orange and pure green diamonds — colors that are almost unheard of.
+These niche colored diamonds appeal to a small but extremely knowledgeable group of collectors.
+When they do come up for sale, Fawcett notes, they spark fierce competition.
+“Those people who understand them realize how rare they are.”

 ACutting the Ocean Dream Diamond: A Stress-Inducing Process